If you were to think of the best way to travel around Bangkok, your first thought probably wouldn’t be ‘canals’, but I

 It also feels like a more authentic experience, seeing this kind of place, full of the local Thai people, gives the sense of being off the main tourist path.
-There’s nothing wrong with seeing Thailand that way, I’ve done it myself at times, but this way has to be experienced (especially as I am living here!)
+There’s nothing wrong with the Thailand tourist traps, I’ve done it myself at times, but this way has to be experienced (especially as I live here!)